mvsamudrala/AutoEpiCollect/docs/installation.md

 ```
 If the Git version number appears, then you can move on to the
 [AutoEpiCollect installation process](#install-autoepicollect).
 If not, then please navigate to the [Git downloads
 website](https://git-scm.com/downloads) and follow the instructions to complete the installation process.
+During the
+installation process, select all the default or recommended settings.

 ## Install AutoEpiCollect
 **Note: For Windows users.
 Anaconda Prompt is a shell program similar to Command Prompt that gives users access to